 9. New Concepts for a New Era

 What could we learn from the quite recent lessons of the Sciences and the Humanities?
-Fundamentally, that we should interpret space and place differently from the common belief: place is not simply a position in space or a ‘simple location’ for matter – to quote a famous expression by the Anglo-American philosopher and mathematician Alfred N. Whitehead – , but it should be understood as the concretization of processes through which matter and time (as duration) present themselves.
+Fundamentally, that we should interpret space and place differently from the common belief: place is not simply a position in space or a ‘simple location’ for matter – to quote a famous expression by the Anglo-American philosopher and mathematician Alfred N. Whitehead – , but, to begin with, it should be understood as the concretization of processes through which matter and time (as duration of the processes that sustain the appearance of matter) present themselves.
 In other words, the meaning of place, its basic sense, is given by the unfolding events, or processes, that codetermine material extension, location, and duration of the entities (that is: the What, the Where and the When as seamless parts of any physical entity in relation to the What, the Where and the When of other entities) that emerge out of those processes.
 Actually, the co-presentation of physical extension, localization and duration of entities – this is the way I understand the process of ‘implacement’ of physical matter – determines the appearance of reality (or any phenomena of reality) as a place, or as a system of places.
 That’s what I mean when I say that physical reality is a place and ‘place’ is primarily a ‘taking place’ – in the sense of occurrence or happening -, that is a place of processes.
 However, by the term ‘implacement’ we should not intend the concretization of physical matter only, in a specific location and temporal extension, but, within a wider perspective, we should intend it as the actualization (presentation as occurrence or ‘taking place’) of a concrescent chain of processes – from inorganic to biological, from social to symbolic or intellectual processes – so that place becomes the fundamental unit – either understood as physical entity or as abstract concept – through which inquiring into the nature of reality at any level, from the micro to the macroscale.
-This meaning of place subsumes other meanings by generalization and includes them as special cases (the old character of location/localization attributed to place – that is the aboriginal Where, abstracted from the What and the When of an entity actualized by processes – still holds, even if it is now clear that such specific character – or property – cannot be thought of in abstraction from other characters, i.e. duration and extension).
+This meaning of place subsumes other meanings by generalization and includes them as special cases (the old character of location/localization attributed to place – that is the aboriginal Where, abstracted from the What and the When of an entity actualized by processes – still holds in common parlance, even if it is now clear that such specific character – or property – is an abstraction from other characters, i.e. duration and extension).